parth428/backtracking-sudoku-solver/README.md

-# Sudoku Solver and Player
+# Sudoku Solver and Player with GUI

 Welcome to the Sudoku Solver and Player project!
 This repository contains a simple GUI-based Sudoku game where users can either play by filling in the board and receiving feedback on their answers or use an automatic solver to complete the board instantly.
 The solver uses backtracking and recursion to efficiently find a solution.